Personality Types in the Classroom: Understanding How

 Their dominant function remains concentrated on detecting the truth of what something is.
 People with Introverted Thinking Functions sift past community biases and rules and try to reach the basis of a principle, theory or idea.

-Those with Introverted Thinking Function organize falsehoods and truths in their mind and sort them out based on their relationships and connections with one another.
+Those with Introverted Thinking Function organise falsehoods and truths in their mind and sort them out based on their relationships and connections with one another.
 Accuracy is at the bottom of your mind, they look for the most appropriate solution to any difficulty that comes their way.

 Individuals with Introverted Thinking Function enjoy taking ideas or objects apart and assessing how they all match together.
 A person with an Introverted Thinking type, will follow his curiosity in different ways.